Exiled Thai critic attacked with chemicals in Japan

 "I think Thai dissidents now have to be more careful, even those living in the so-called First World," Pavin said.
 "Because even in a safe country like Japan an attack can occur.
 There is no question that they could attack you any time."

-Since December, at least six exiled Thai activists who lived in neighbouring Laos have disappeared.
+Since December, at least six exiled Thai activists who lived in neighboring Laos have disappeared.

 All of those who disappeared had spoken out against the military and the monarchy.